Yellowstacker1/airtable-lks-cc/README.md

-# Airtable -> Google Data Studio Connector
+# Airtable -> Looker Studio Connector

-This [Google Data Studio Connector](https://developers.google.com/datastudio/connector) uses the Airtable Metadata\* and Base APIs to fetch a base's list of tables and fields (schema) as well as all records and make them available to Google Data Studio for visualization.
+This [Looker Studio Connector](https://developers.google.com/datastudio/connector) uses the Airtable Metadata and Base APIs to fetch a base's list of tables and fields (schema) as well as all records and make them available to Looker Studio for visualization.

-\* Note that the Metadata API is currently available to Airtable Enterprise customers.
-The Connector will work without the Metadata API, but will not be able to infer data types.

 ---